FIBT World Championships 1981

 The FIBT World Championships 1981 took place in Cortina d'Ampezzo, Italy for the seventh time, having hosted the event previously in 1937 (Two-man), 1939 (Four-man), 1950, 1954, 1960, and 1966.

 Following the death of West Germany's Toni Pensperger at the track in 1966, numerous safety improvements were done at the track which were satisfactory enough for the FIBT to allow the championships to be hosted.
-These improvements would not be enough as American bobsledder James Morgan was killed during the four-man event.
-The death of a stuntman on the track during the first day of filming of For Your Eyes Only, done a week after these championships led track officials to shorten the track to its current configuration.
-Cortina would not host another championship until 1989.
+These improvements would not be enough as American bobsled driver James Morgan was killed during the third run of the four-man event.

+A stuntman fatality on the track a week later, during the first day of filming of For Your Eyes Only, led track officials to shorten the track to its current configuration.
+Cortina did not host another championship until 1989.